-Meta-modeling is one of the most popular strategy for design exploration within nonlinear optimization and stochastic analysis (see e.g. Booker et al. (1999); Giunta and Watson (1998); Simpson et al. (2003)).
+Meta modelling is one of the most popular strategies for design exploration within nonlinear optimization and stochastic analysis (see e.g. [1, 2, 3]).
 Moreover, the engineer has to calculate the general trend of physical phenomena or would like to re-use design experience on different projects.
-Due to the inherent complexity of many engineering problems it is quite alluring to approximate the problem and to solve other design configurations in a smooth sub-domain by applying a surrogate model (Sacks et al. (1989); Simpson et al. (2001)).
+Due to the inherent complexity of many engineering problems it is quite alluring to approximate the problem and to solve other design configurations in a smooth sub-domain by applying a surrogate model ([4, 5]).
 Starting from a reduced number of simulations, a surrogate model of the original physical problem can be used to perform various possible design configurations without computing any further analyses.
-In one of our previous publications (Roos et al. (2007)) we investigated several meta-model types and variable reduction techniques by means of several examples.
+In one of our previous publications [13] we investigated several meta-model types and variable reduction techniques by means of different examples.
 In this previous paper we summarized that no universal approach exists and the optimal filter configurations can not be chosen generally.
-Therefor we developed an automatic approach for this purpose based on a library of available meta-models and tools for variable reduction.
-This approach serve us based on a new measure for the approximation quality the Meta-model of Optimal Prognosis.
+Therefore we developed an automatic approach for this purpose based on a library of available efficient meta-models and tools for variable reduction.
+This approach serves us based on a new measure for the approximation quality the Meta-model of Optimal Prognosis - the coefficient of Prognosis.